-This chapter defines "mathematical literacy" as assessed in the Programme for International Student Assessment (PISA) in 2015 and the competencies required for mathematical literacy.
-It explains the processes, content knowledge and contexts reflected in the assessment's mathematics problems, and how student performance in mathematics is measured and reported.
+This chapter defines "mathematical literacy" as assessed in the Programme for International Student Assessment (PISA) in 2018 and the competencies required for mathematical literacy.
+It explains the processes, content knowledge and contexts reflected in the tasks that PISA uses to measure scientific literacy, and how student performance in mathematics is measured and reported.